-Pre-application advice
+Pre-application advice6

 For smaller projects, the enquirer is encouraged to review the service's website and to refer to the Building Standards Customer Journey guide issued by the Scottish Government.
-Where the project is large or complex, pre-application meetings can be arranged via the Building Standards Manager relative to the geographical area of the proposed development.
+Where the project is large or complex, pre-application meetings can be arranged via the Building Standards Manager relative to the geographical area of the proposed development (currently MS Teams due to COVID-19 restrictions).
 The service's Building Standards Enquiry Form can also be used to seek pre-application advice on matters such as interpretation and application of standards and to request a meeting.